JetPlaneJJ/CSE340-Notes-MasterList/TA Shenanigans/README.md

-wild things that happen when you're a TA
+Wild things that happen when you're a TA

+Again, this folder contains no HW answers... or TA answers...
+Just here as a reference for future TAs.
+Or myself.